Edgecortix-Inc/dna-IP-series/README.md

         res_idx += 1
 ```

-## Step 4 - Import the traced model
+### Step 4 - Import the traced model

 ```python
 input_shapes = [(input_name, nhwc_inp.shape)]
 mod, params = relay.frontend.from_pytorch(script_module,input_shapes,layout=input_layout)
 ```

-## Step 5 - Create the shared library
+### Step 5 - Create the shared library

 At this stage, we are ready for deployment.
-The `arch` parameter in the script should be chosen depending on which release of the Edgecortix IP is being used. e.g. the value should be `100` for the F100 release, `200` for the F200 release and so on.
+The `arch` parameter in the script should be chosen depending on which release of the DNA IP is being used. e.g. the value should be `100` for the F100 release, `200` for the F200 release and so on.

 ```python
 config = {